 The following regulations apply only to stream trout (splake, brook, brown, and rainbow trout) in inland lakes and streams.
-They do not include lake trout which are listed under Inland Waters (page 22).
-Lake Superior tributaries (pages 25-27) and Experimental and Special Regulations (pages 36-52) are also not covered in this section.
+They do not include lake trout which are listed under Inland Waters (page 24).
+Lake Superior tributaries (pages 27-29) and Experimental and Special Regulations (pages 38-54) are also not covered in this section.

-Calendar dates refer to 2017 unless noted otherwise.
+Calendar dates refer to 2018 unless noted otherwise.
 Daily and possession limits are the same.

 Trout fishing is a sport for everyone.
-You don't need a boat and motor, a depth locator, a pH meter or any expensive tackle.
-All you need is a spinning or bait-casting outfit in working order, a box of hooks, some night crawlers and-optionally-a pair of hip boots.
+You don't need a boat and motor, a depth locater, or any expensive tackle.
+All you need is a fishing pole, some basic tackle like small spinning lures or worms to go on hooks, and-optionally-a pair of hip boots.

-Learn more about stream trout fishing basics on the DNR website at www.mndnr.gov/areas/fisheries/crystalsprings_hatchery/basic_tactics.html.
-Trout stream maps are on the DNR website at www.mndnr.gov/fishing/trout_streams.
+Learn more about stream trout fishing on the DNR website at mndnr.gov/fishing/ trout\streams.